-dren hugging their dads.
-They don't get to do it as often as children living in other places," Catherine said.
-"One 47-year-old woman said, 'He's still my dad and I still want to give him See Get On on Page 20 "It's so rewarding to see chil- Carlos Smith reads to his children 'Get On The Bus' Unites Fathers With Their Children By Juan Haines In celebration of Father's Day, dozens of children, many with painted faces, spent the morning of June 17 in a prison visiting room, laughing and playing with their incarcerated fathers.
-The event, held at San Quentin State Prison, also accommodated 35 adult sons and daughters "Children and incarcerated people don't have a voice.
-They are some of the least powerful in society," said co-coordinaof the event, John Kalin.
-'That's what draws me to Get on the Bus."
+Photo by Eddie Herena - San Quentin News Carlos Smith reads to his children 'Get On The Bus' Unites Fathers With Their Children By Juan Haines Senior Editor In celebration of Father's Day, dozens of children, many with painted faces, spent the morning of June 17 in a prison visiting room, laughing and playing with their incarcerated fathers.
+The event, held at San Quentin State Prison, also accommodated 35 adult sons and daughters.
+"Children and incarcerated people don't have a voice.
+They are some of the least powerful in society," said co-coordinator of the event, John Kalin.
+"That's what draws me to Get on the Bus.'
 The Get On The Bus project was founded in 1999 by Sister.
 Suzanne Jabro, CSJ.

 The program does all the paperwork for the visit.
 It provides chaperones for children who have no adult to accompany them.
-It charters the buses to and from the prisons, and provides all the meals during For the last six years, John Potential Employers Interview Inmates for Brighter Futures By Kevin D. Sawyer Associate Editor A group of inmates who will be looking for employment opportunities once they parole got a head start at San Quentin's third Employment Readiness Seminar (ERS).
-A panel of 18 women and men from the outside representing employers, trade unions, apprenticeship programs and other organizations attended the event held in May.
-"I really believe what we're here for is to connect as human beings," Diana Williams told the audience.
-She co-founded and helped organize the seminar with inmate Nobel Butler, a member of the group TRUST (Teaching Responsibility Utilizing Sociological Training).
-See Employment on Page 4
+It charters the buses to and from the prisons, and provides all the meals during the travel.
+For the last six years, John and his wife, Catherine, have coordinated the Get On The Bus event at San Quentin.